 Effective February 1, 2018, our office no longer prosecutes the overwhelming majority of subway theft of services cases.
-The office released statistics pertaining to the first quarter of the policy.
+The office released statistics pertaining to the first 18 months of the policy.